 Add additional scale unit nodes in Azure Stack

 Azure Stack operators can increase the overall capacity of an existing scale unit by adding an additional physical computer.
 The physical computer is also referred to as a scale unit node.
-Each new scale unit node you add must be homogenous in CPU type, memory, and disk number & size to the nodes that are already present in the scale unit.
+Each new scale unit node you add must be homogeneous in CPU type, memory, and disk number and size to the nodes that are already present in the scale unit.